chaseolsen/laravelsandbox/README.md

 # Laravel Sandbox

 This my personal laraval sandbox when testing new things regarding Laravel, whether it be Eloquent/Artisan related.
+It currently is a CRUD application sculpted out as a social blogging app where users can create, edit, delete posts.
+Authentication is also preset thanks to Laravels amazing auth.

 ### Installing